-Abstracts & Indexes: abstracting and indexing services are the primary means for a researcher to stay abreast of developments in his or her field, and to locate research that is relevant to his or her own area of inquiry.
+Abstracting and indexing services are the primary means for a researcher to stay abreast of developments in his or her field, and to locate research that is relevant to his or her own area of inquiry.
 Some examples of major indexing and abstracting services are Chemical Abstracts or Mathematical Reviews.
 These services collect and publish citations and abstracts to scientific articles from journals around the world, which researchers can use to locate the full text of the relevant article.
 Abstracts are collected chronologically (for example, a single volume of one of these services would contain all of the articles published during a 6-month period).
-These services originated in print, but most can now be found in electronic formats.
+These services originated in print, but are now found in electronic formats.

-Bibliography (or Literature Guide): this kind of work is usually the product of extensive research into the scientific literature, aimed at providing the reader with the citations for a broad list of information sources of all types (books, journals, dictionaries, web sites, etc.) that can be found in the field.
-An important variation of this is the annotated bibliography, which collects citations on the topic but also provides a brief description or summary of the citation as well.
+Usually the product of extensive research into the scientific literature, bibliographies aimed at providing the reader with the citations for a broad list of information sources of all types (books, journals, dictionaries, web sites, etc.) that can be found in the field.
+One note is that they can go out of date very quickly, so pay attention to when a bibliography was created!

-Database (also sometimes called a Bibliographic Database): these sources represent a great leap forward in convenience for accessing scientific information, from citations and abstracts for articles across the sciences, to in some cases the full text of an article.
-Databases are electronic sources, but take care not to confuse them with sources from the “open Internet” or the “open Web.”
-While databases use Internet technology to transmit the information they contain, they are carefully maintained and designed, and the information they carry is evaluated by the database vendor to ensure accuracy and credibility.
+Databases are digital collections of information that make searching for and finding information a lot easier.
+The most common time you'll see the word used refers to the many different subject databases the Library offers.
+They usually collect articles, conference proceedings, and other types of information described in this list and are usually accessible via the internet.
+However, take care not to confuse them with sources from the “open Internet” or the “open Web.”
+While our library databases use Internet technology to transmit the information they contain, they are carefully maintained and designed, and the information they carry is evaluated by the database vendor to ensure accuracy and credibility.

-Handbook: handbooks typically collect useful quick-reference information, such as physical constants, handy formulas, chemical data, and diagrams in a single source to be used as a companion to the researcher’s work.
+Handbooks typically collect useful quick-reference information, such as physical constants, handy formulas, chemical data, and diagrams in a single source to be used as a companion to the researcher’s work.
 While most handbooks are a single volume, some – like Beilstein’s Handbuch – consist of multiple volumes published over the years.
 However, their purpose remains to be sources for quick lookup of relevant data.

-Pre-print: the “pre-print” is an accepted–but not yet published–scientific paper.
+The “pre-print” is an accepted, but not yet published, scientific paper.
 It is usually distributed in order to get the findings into the field.
 Like the letters journal, this method of distribution originated in the field of physics, but has been adopted by other disciplines.

-Website: this is a fairly self-explanatory “literature type,” but has a couple features that bear mentioning.
-First, the web has been a major boon to the distribution of scientific information–numerous sites have been created specifically to meet the needs of scientists in industry, academia, and other pursuits.
+This is a fairly self-explanatory “literature type” - we all know what a website is!
+The web has been a major boon to the distribution of scientific information–numerous sites have been created specifically to meet the needs of scientists in industry, academia, and other pursuits.
 However, with scientific websites like any site, one must be cautious to verify its accuracy, credibility, and currency before assuming the information is valid.
 See Finding and Evaluating Information on the World Wide Web for more information.